 Oman, officially the Sultanate of Oman, is an Arab country that borders The United Arab Emirates, Yemen, and Saudi Arabia.
 The northern section of the Peninsula Coast separates the mainland and juts into the Strait of Hormuz.
 This region is separated from the rest of Oman by the United Arab Emirates.
 Oman is a Muslim country, and the Musandam region is often cited as beautiful as the Norwegian Fjords.

-I’m going to assume you read my earlier advice and took it to heart.
+I assume you read my earlier advice and took it to heart.
 And that you are going to book a trip through a tour operator.
-If you don’t, good luck and let us know how it goes!
+If you don’t, good luck, and let us know how it goes!

 FYI – The tour will also return you to your hotel.